guidepup/guidepup.dev/docs/api/class-screenreader.md

 title: "ScreenReader"
 ---

-Base interface for screen-reader classes.
+Base interface for screen reader classes.

 See also: